ArisPagonopoulos/YoutubeMP3Downloader-CMD-/README.md

 # YoutubeMP3Downloader-CMD-
 A python program for downloading youtube videos in mp3 format from your cmd window.
+You type only the name of the song no youtube link required.
 You must have ffmpeg installed.

 Instructions: